SCHValaris/ADA_Homeworks/index.md

 Our rating can be tuned by a customer to get a rating corresponding to his/her criteria.
 To improve it further, we could consider more criteria like the length of the reviews or the helpfulness rating (given by the other customer).

+ **Citations**
- _Citations : Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering, R. He, J. McAuley, WWW, 2016_
+- Dataset : _Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering, R. He, J. McAuley, WWW, 2016_
+- NLTK/Vader library : _Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014._
+- Bokeh library : _Bokeh Development Team (2014).
+Bokeh: Python library for interactive visualization_